-- Release 10-15 new condors into the southwestern population annually. - Monitor and track the AZ/UT population daily to collect and compile information leading to better understanding of morbidity/mortality of reintroduced and wildhatched birds. - Locate and identify carcasses where free-flying condors are feeding in order to better understand sources of contaminants. - Maintain adequate numbers of qualified and dedicated field crew to accomplish objectives. - Maintain existing and build new cooperative relationships.
+- Release 10-15 new condors into the southwestern population annually. - Monitor and track the AZ/UT population daily to collect and compile information leading to better understanding of morbidity/mortality of reintroduced and wild-hatched birds. - Locate and identify carcasses where free-flying condors are feeding in order to better understand sources of contaminants. - Maintain adequate numbers of qualified and dedicated field crew to accomplish objectives. - Maintain existing and build new cooperative relationships.
 Through the last two decades we have developed lasting relationships with State, Federal, Tribal, Nongovernmental Organizations (NGO), private and individuals from the general public.
-Working mindfully to engage individuals and groups by sharing the story of the potential for recovery of the California Condor based on our findings helps to identify remaining needs and solidify partners who support our program at levels ranging from philosophical to action-oriented actions defined by MOU for example. - Participate in the Southwest Condor Working Group to update partners, propose management strategies and represent annual results. - Share program results with, and inspire the public to build capacity for this and other raptor conservation programs. - ☐ Conduct annual trapping and testing for general health checks, transmitter replacement and treatment for lead poisoning when necessary.
+Working mindfully to engage individuals and groups by sharing the story of the potential for recovery of the California Condor based on our findings helps to identify remaining needs and solidify partners who support our program at levels ranging from philosophical to action-oriented actions defined by MOU for example.